riandyrn/chirpbird/README.md

 1. Fork this repo.
 2. After you finish creating your changes, submit the link of your fork along with your CV & cover letter to [this page](https://stackoverflow.com/jobs/558729?so_medium=Talent&so_source=Talent).
 3. In your cover letter, share with us what changes you have made and what further changes you would prioritize if you had more time.

+## Deadline

+There is no exact deadline date for this project.
+The only deadline is when the vacancy has been closed.
+We plan to open the vacancy for the next 3 months.

+So feel free to take your time.

 ## Questions